panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 Functions in JavaScript/TypeScript are [first-class objects](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function).
 You can assign functions to variables, use functions as arguments to other functions, and even return functions.

-Knowning how to type functions in TypeScript is a must if you want to pass around functions as objects.
+Knowing how to type functions in TypeScript is a must if you want to pass around functions as objects.

 Let's start with a simple case: a function that sums 2 numbers and returns the sum.